ICT teacher handbook/School level implementation guidelines

 - This can be desktop computers or laptop computers.
 The number of computers could be decided based on the student strength in the school.
 Schools could also be provided with a limited number of alternate cheaper devices like tablets, raspberry pi to supplement the computers.
 However, the kind of active learning envisaged in the ICT text book requires that school ICT lab have sufficient computers, at least one-third the number of students in the largest section in the school.

 - One of the computers will be designated as the ‘server’.
-This will host the content shared by the department (which should be taken from the TROER and refreshed at periodic/annual intervals).
+This will host the ICT textbook, handbook and teachers resources to us it their classroom teaching purpose and the required software.

-- The computers must be networked, preferably through a wireless LAN.
+- The computers must be networked, through LAN cable or a wireless LAN.
 Internet connectivity must be made available through broadband.

 - The school should try to augment its hardware through donations and contributions from local community, parents association, clubs, philanthropies etc. Regularly adding computers is also important to replace computers that need to be put away due to failure or obsolescence.